diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 #### Enable HTTP Basic Authentication

 You can turn on HTTP Basic Auth for the Diskover-web api.
+This will make it required to use a username and password to access the API.

-🔴 &nbsp;Edit Diskover-web config and edit the below api auth settings:
+🔴 &nbsp;Enable API auth and set a username and password:
 ```
 vim /var/www/diskover-web/src/Diskover/Constants.php
 ```